tldr-pages/tldr/pages/common/git-symbolic-ref.md

 > Read, change or delete files that store references.
 > More information: <https://git-scm.com/docs/git-symbolic-ref>.

-- Write to {{name}} (should begin with `ref/`), with ref preferably being a valid reference or commitish:
+- Store a reference by a name (that preferably begins with "ref/"):

 `git symbolic-ref {{name}} {{ref}}`

-- Write, including a message with a reason for the update:
+- Store a reference by name, including a message with a reason for the update:

 `git symbolic-ref -m "Automated deploy" refs/production refs/heads/main`

-- Read (complains if the read {{ref}} is not a valid reference within the repository):
+- Read a reference by name:

 `git symbolic-ref {{name}}`

-- Delete (-m not allowed, name must begin with ref/):
+- Delete a reference by name (name must begin with ref/):

 `git symbolic-ref --delete {{name}}`

-- For scripting add --quiet to hide error outputs, and --short to simplify (typically hiding "refs/heads/") when returning a read {{name}}:
+- For scripting, hide errors with --quiet and use --short to simplify ("refs/heads/X" prints as "X"):

-`git symbolic-ref --quiet --short {{nam}}`
+`git symbolic-ref --quiet --short {{name}}`